viacheslav-lasukov/PMBoK6/Methodologies/Life Cycles/Agile Life Cycle.md

 - [[Continuous Integration]]
 - Test at all levels
 	- [[Unit Testing]] should be done for the building blocks
 	- [[System-level testing]] should be done to make sure that the building blocks are communicating data properly
-	- [[Smoke Testing]], also known as “Build Verification Testing”, is a type of software testing that is comprised of a set of tests that aim at ensuring that the most important functions work.
+	- [[Smoke Testing]] is comprised of a set of tests that aim at ensuring that the most important functions work.
 The result of this testing is used to decide if a build is stable enough to proceed with further testing.
 	- After [[Smoke Testing]], [[regression testing]] is done.  [[Regression testing]] is when you are testing around specific areas of an application where [[defect]]s have been fixed to ensure that no other issues have been introduced.
 	- [[Agile team]]s have a strong preference for [[automated test]]s that ensure uniformity of testing through the design-test-deliver cycle (see [[Acceptance Test-Driven Development|ATDD]]).
 - [[Acceptance Test-Driven Development]]